duspviz-mit/web-map-workshop/1_codeYourFirstWebsite/README.md

 ___

-## CSS: The Core Concepts

-### Cascading Style Sheets
+## CSS: Cascading Style Sheets

-Cascading Style Sheets (CSS) is a styling language used for describing the look and formatting of an HTML page.
+Cascading Style Sheets (CSS) is a so-called stylesheet language used to formally define the look and formatting of an HTML page.
 It uses the DOM and styles 'cascade' from higher elements in the DOM tree to elements further down.

 We are going to be using CSS3, which is the third iteration of the CSS styling language.
 CSS is a very useful styling system, and allows you to style items on your page according to a number of methods based on the element it falls within (ie div, body, p, etc), the id of the element, or the class of the element.

-### Why Cascading?
+### 'Cascading...?'

-The language 'cascades' in the effect that if you style an element, any nested elements in the DOM will get the same styling unless you specify otherwise.
-For example, if you set the font for your body element, a p (paragraph) will also be set to the same font, unless you specify specifically in the CSS that you want that p to have another font.
-This is a useful method in that is minimizes the code you need to write and forces you to be careful with your page organization.
+The language 'cascades' in the sense that if you style an element, any elements falling below that element in the DOM will get the same styling _unless you specify otherwise_.
+For example, if you set the font for `<body>` element, a `<p>` element will also be set to the same font, unless you specify in the CSS that you want that `<p>` element (or perhaps a class of `<p>` elements) to have another font.
+This is a useful in that is minimizes the code you need to write and forces you to be careful with your page organization.

 ### Link a CSS File to your Site

-CSS can be added to style your website in one of a few ways.
-You can apply CSS to individual elements, embed it within your HTML document, or create a separate CSS file and link it to your HTML doc.
+CSS can be added to style your website a few different ways.
+You can apply CSS to individual elements, embed it within your HTML document, or create a separate CSS file and link it to your HTML document.
+The latter is the cleanest method, and is the method most commonly used by websites in production.
 In your file, add the following link between the `<head>` tags of your `index.html` file.

 ```html
 <link href="css/main.css" rel="stylesheet" />
 ```

+Note that `<link>` elements are different from `<a>` elements, even though both are commonly referred to as 'links'.
+The `<link>` element imports an external file into your html document, while the `<a>` element places a link to a page or resource within the body of your site.

 Save your document, and refresh your page.
 Everything should center.
 This is because we applied CSS code to our document by linking to our style file.